Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Juni 2025 06.25.49 UTC
+- WIB: Senin, 30 Juni 2025 09.23.45 UTC
-- WITA: Senin, 30 Juni 2025 07.25.49 UTC
+- WITA: Senin, 30 Juni 2025 10.23.45 UTC
-- WIT: Senin, 30 Juni 2025 08.25.49 UTC
+- WIT: Senin, 30 Juni 2025 11.23.45 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny